Mark Cavendish: Never Enough

 We started with two routes; one being a light, clinical - almost x-ray like environment.
 The other a dark, moody and somewhat mysterious.

-We also wanted to tell a story so for the shot sequence we thought it would be quite interesting to follow the journey from human power to machine power, and the synergy between cyclist and cycle.
+We also wanted to tell a story in the sequence.
+So we thought it would be quite interesting to follow the journey from human power to machine power and the synergy between cyclist and cycle.
 We figured that the chain was the driving force between the two.
 We start where Mark's body meets the bike; the pedals, follow the chain around to the derailleur at the back of the bike, up through to the gears and then ending on the back wheel.

 You can watch the title sequence with the whole film on Netflix.